Ron Hines DVM PhD

 Chronic inflammation anywhere in your dog or cat’s body can liberate inflammatory cytokines that lower cholesterol levels.
 Read through the DxMe pages on c-reactive protein and fibrinogen to learn about some of those conditions.

 Chronic Pancreatitis = Exocrine Pancreatic Insufficiency = EPI

 Long term pancreatic issues can make your pet’s cholesterol level go up or down.
 Your dog or cat’s pancreas has two intertwined portions, the exocrine portion that produces digestive enzymes and the endocrine portion that produces insulin and various other messenger compounds.

-Dogs and cats with chronic pancreatitis often loose the ability to produce sufficient lipase to absorb cholesterol and other fats from their food.
-At that stage of the disease (exocrine pancreatic insufficiency or EPI) their cholesterol levels can be low. (ref)
+Dogs and cats with chronic pancreatitis often lose the ability to produce sufficient lipase to absorb cholesterol and other fats from their food.
+At that stage of the disease (exocrine pancreatic insufficiency or EPI) their cholesterol levels can be low. (read here)

 Chronic Intestinal Disease

-The walls of continuously inflamed small intestines tend to loose their ability to hold back blood proteins and leak them into the intestinal space.
-The condition is called protein-losing enteropathy (PLE ).
+The walls of continuously inflamed small intestines tend to lose their ability to hold back blood proteins and leak them into the intestinal space.
+The condition is called protein-losing enteropathy (PLE).
 In those situations, the pet’s blood albumen drops due to loss of blood albumen and sometimes their cholesterol levels will be low as well (hypocholeserolemia).